CloudInk/scraper/README.md

 // Single article array generated after scrapeSingleArticleBody() has been called (above)
 $s->article;

-// Array of all articles, may contain article body depending on scrapeTarget()
+// Array of all articles, may contain article body depending on scrape()
 $s->articles;

-// List of top 10 trending articles, always present as long as scrapeTarget('index') has run
+// List of top 10 trending articles, always present as long as scrape('index') has run
 $s->trending;

 //// End Objects ////